-Your Shopify product page is where most of your conversion is won or lost.
+Your Shopify product page is where most conversion is won or lost.
 Homepage and collection design get the attention, but 70 to 80% of paid traffic lands directly on a product page, and the design choices there determine whether a visit becomes a sale.
-Most Shopify stores miss between 5 and 12 PDP optimizations they could ship in a few hours with theme editor settings alone.
+Shopify product page customization is mostly done through the theme editor, with no code required for most changes, and the tweaks below cover the full range: layout, variant display, tabs, size charts, upsells, trust signals, and product page SEO settings your theme controls.

-Below are the twelve product page tweaks I see top-converting Shopify stores making, with the click path to implement each in your theme editor and the PageSpeed cost (if any).
+Below are 14 product page changes I see top-converting Shopify stores making, with the click path to implement each in your theme editor and the PageSpeed cost (if any).
 Most apply to any OS 2.0 theme: Dawn, Horizon, Impulse, Prestige, Motion, Sense, Be Yours.
 The few that require code or an app are flagged explicitly.

 Key Takeaways